10 Days in Japan: Itinerary, What to Do & Where to Go

 • Kiyomizu-dera: Famous temple perched on a mountain overlooking the city.
 Visit in the evening to see the temple—and the panorama of Kyoto—at its most enchanting.

 • Fushimi Inari-taisha: Shinto shrine famed for its 10,000 or so vermillion gates along the hiking trails that lead up Mount Inari.
-Hiking to the top takes a couple hours, but excellent views of Kyoto present themselves halfway up the mountain at about the 45-minute mark.
+Hiking to the top takes a couple of hours, but excellent views of Kyoto present themselves halfway up the mountain at about the 45-minute mark.

 • Kinkaku-ji: Rising from a tranquil pond that reflects its image perfectly, Kinkaku-ji (or Golden Pavilion) is Kyoto’s most iconic temple and most well-known symbol.